tpm2-software/tpm2-tools/man/tpm2_hmac.1.md

 # EXAMPLES

-Perform a SHA1 HMAC on data.in and send output and possibly ticket to stdout:
+Perform an HMAC on data.in and send output and possibly ticket to stdout:

 ```
-tpm2_hmac -C 0x81010002 -P abc123 -g sha1 data.in
+tpm2_hmac -C 0x81010002 -P abc123 data.in
 ```

-Perform a SHA1 HMAC on data.in read as a file to stdin and send output to a file:
+Perform an HMAC on data.in read as a file to stdin and send output to a file:
 ```
-tpm2_hmac -C key.context -P abc123 -g sha1 -o hash.out << data.in
+tpm2_hmac -C key.context -P abc123 -o hash.out << data.in
 ```
-Perform a SHA256 HMAC on _stdin_ and send result and possibly ticket to stdout:
+Perform an HMAC on _stdin_ and send result and possibly ticket to stdout:

 ```
-cat data.in | tpm2_hmac -C 0x81010002 -g sha256 -o hash.out
+cat data.in | tpm2_hmac -C 0x81010002 -o hash.out
 ```

 # RETURNS